The Idaho State University Cultural Events Committee has allocated money to be awarded as Mini-Grants.

 Departments, colleges and schools must comply with reimbursement policies set forth in the grant guidelines, and should communicate with the chair of the committee about procedures for reimbursement.
 Reimbursement will be limited to actual expenses, less the cost-share contributed by the department or college.
 Costs for travel should be kept to a minimum by using advance-purchase airfares.
 Lodging options include local hotels that ISU has contracts with, or, reserving a room in the Pond Student Union Building.
 Refer to ISU's travel website for monetary forms.

-Requests for Mini-Grants should be completed on the fillable pdf form and emailed to Gretchen Jensen at (firstname.lastname@example.org) in the College of Arts & Letters office.
-Any questions about the Mini-Grant program should be directed to the chair of the Cultural Events Committee.
+Requests for Mini-Grants should be completed on the fillable pdf form and emailed to the current chair of the Cultural Events Committee (Amanda Zink, firstname.lastname@example.org).
+Questions about the Mini-Grant program should also be directed to the current committee chair.

 Large Grant Program